renlulu/ParseProject/Bolt/project.md

 ---
+name: Bolt
-name: Boltdescription: A decentralised content platform that aims to democratise the chain between content producers and users.
+description: A decentralised content platform that aims to democratise the chain between content producers and users.
 logo: yes
 categories: Wallet, dApp
 status: Live